Olla Ramlan

 Olla Ramlan Tissa (born 15 February 1980), better known as Olla Ramlan, is an Indonesian presenter, model, TV personality and socialite.

 Career

 Ramlan started her career as an event finalist selection Mode Cover Girl in 2007 after her sister Lolita submitted an entry form for her.
 She soon received offers to appear in soap operas and ad campaigns.

 She appeared in the soap opera Shakila, and in a coffee commercial whose lines are still remembered as Pagi Donna.

-In November 2010, she was appointed as brand ambassador for Yahoo OMG!
+In November 2010, she was appointed as brand ambassador for Yahoo!
+OMG!

 Family

-Olla Ramlan is the sixth child of 11 siblings.
+Ramlan is the sixth child of 11 siblings.

-Olla Ramlan officially divorced with her husband Alex Tian in October 2010.
+Ramlan officially divorced with her husband Alex Tian in October 2010.